wagerfield/nuxt-stack/docs/module/readme.md

     linkExactActiveClass: "link-active-exact"
   },
   server: {
-    host: "0.0.0.0", // Access across the network
+    host: "0.0.0.0", // Access server across the network
     port: 5000 // Default port used by serve
   }
 }
 ```

-Check out the [overview of plugins](./plugins.html) that are installed and configured by Nuxt Stack.
+Check out the [plugins](./plugins.html) that are installed and configured by Nuxt Stack.
 Or head over to the [configuration page](./configuration.html) for information on what options can be passed to these plugins.